 In December 2003, Cracker Barrel had indications that the private plaintiffs in each of the McDermott, Stanley, Rhodes and Thomas (and the three other matters that appear to be related to Thomas) cases might be agreeable to reaching a mediated settlement satisfactory to all parties.
-Mediation discussions have continued to various degrees, but no resolution has been reached at the date of this filing, and there can be no assurance that resolution can be reached in these mediation discussions.
+Mediation discussions have continued to various degrees, but no resolution has been reached at the present time, and there can be no assurance that resolution can be reached in these mediation discussions.
 Cracker Barrel continues to believe it has substantial defenses to the claims made in each of these cases and intends to continue to defend the cases vigorously if a mediated settlement cannot be achieved.
+Likewise, during January and February 2004, following DOJ's indication in December 2003 that it intended to intervene and file a complaint against Cracker Barrel arising out of alleged Title II (guest discrimination) violations unless a negotiated settlement could be reached, Cracker Barrel has engaged in detailed discussions with the DOJ.

 The Company's subsidiary, Logan's Roadhouse, Inc. ("Logan's") is subject to a lawsuit, Joey E. Barlow v.
 Logan's Roadhouse, Inc., in the United States District Court for the Middle District of Tennessee (Case No. 3-03-0821), filed September 8, 2003.
 The case is a putative collective action under the FLSA, although it has not yet been certified as such.
-The complaint alleges that certain hourly employees (including the plaintiff and 65 opt-ins to date) at one Logan's restaurant in Macon, Georgia were subjected to various violations of the FLSA, including being required to work "off the clock," having hours "shaved" (reduced in the computer), and being required to perform excessive non-server duties without being paid the minimum wage or overtime compensation for that work.
+The complaint alleges that certain hourly employees (including the plaintiff and 3 opt-ins to date) at one Logan's restaurant in Macon, Georgia were subjected to various violations of the FLSA, including being required to work "off the clock," having hours "shaved" (reduced in the computer), and being required to perform excessive non-server duties without being paid the minimum wage or overtime compensation for that work.
 The case seeks recovery of unpaid compensation, plus an equal amount of liquidated damages, prejudgment interest, attorneys' fees and costs, and unspecified injunctive relief.
 On February 6, 2004, the Court ordered that notice be sent to all current and former hourly employees at the Macon, GA Logan's restaurant who were employed between September 8, 2000 to the present.
-After notices were sent, employees had 60 days to file opt-in forms.
-During that time, 65 persons filed such forms.
+After notices are sent, employees will have 60 days to file opt-in forms.
 Although the case is in a very preliminary stage, the Company denies that Logan's engaged in any of the alleged unlawful employment practices and intends to vigorously defend the case.